sebastian-aranda/sebastian-aranda.github.io/content/services/index.en.md

 {{< image src="/images/services/code.jpg" alt="Software Development" class="image left" >}}

-I've developed several web applications for small and big companies.
-If you need to build a website or application, from a simple landing page to a more complex system such as an ERP, I can give you a hand: designing, developing, deploying, hosting and mantining the sofware you need.
+I specialize in building web applications for businesses of all sizes.
+Whether you need a simple landing page or a robust system like an ERP, I can assist with every stage: design, development, deployment, hosting, and ongoing maintenance.
+Let’s turn your ideas into reliable, scalable software solutions tailored to your needs.

 {{< clearfix >}}